Welcome!

 This is not my mug or my laptop, but look at how happy and productive that zoom call looks!

-I am looking for a long-term contract or a full-time role helping teams coordinate the digital artifacts used to build websites, software, advertisements, games, and apps; develop new software to present those creative projects; and manage the creatives that produce everything the clients need to accomplish their company goals.
+I am looking for a long-term contract or a full-time role helping teams coordinate the digital creative artifacts used to build websites, software, advertisements, games, and apps; developing new software to present those creative projects; and managing the creative team members who produce everything necessary to accomplish company goals.

-While I have a formal resume with company names and dates and all that ATS-triggering info, something happened to me while I was editing it for the hundredth time to match the keywords/tone to a very creative job description.
-I was inspired to think of my past roles as people who had a profound influence on me - people who I had once gone on boozy lunches with and written hilarious training presentations for and searched for very specific images to flesh out their projects - and wanted to write a sort of biography of my job history, rather than just a list of dusty old “job titles” at “companies” that formerly paid me “salaries.”
+While I have a formal resume with company names, dates, and all that ATS-triggering info, something happened while I was editing it for the hundredth time to match the keywords/tone of a very creative job description.
+I was inspired to think of my past roles as people who had a profound influence on me - as if I had once gone on boozy lunches with an individual that represented the company/team and had written hilarious training presentations for and searched for very specific images to flesh out their projects - and I decided to write a sort of biography of my experiences with these companies as if they were individuals, rather than just making another list of dusty old “job titles” at “companies” that formerly paid me “salaries.”

 Mary Sue